 To come back to the Plaza de Cibeles, you can take the metro behind the Teatro Real (Royal Theater).
 Take Line 2 to Banco de España, it will leave you right in front of the fountain, where you can take the Airport Express back to the airport.

-Best Layover in Madrid Tours
+Best Madrid Layover Tours

 A layover may sound like a short time to visit a city, but if you organize your trip and follow the schedule, you will be able to make the most of your few hours in the city.

-- 2 – 4-Hour Walking Tour in Madrid – Enjoy the best of the historical center of Madrid with this short tour, perfect for long layovers.
+• 2 – 4-Hour Walking Tour in Madrid – Enjoy the best of the historical center of Madrid with this short tour, perfect for long layovers.

-- 3 – 4-Hour Highlights of Madrid Walking Tour with Private Guide – Get the most out of your visit to Madrid with this walking tour perfect for long layovers, learn more about the history of the city, and enjoy some tapas at the end of the tour, a traditional dish.
+• 3 – 4-Hour Highlights of Madrid Walking Tour with Private Guide – Get the most out of your visit to Madrid with this walking tour perfect for long layovers, learn more about the history of the city, and enjoy some tapas at the end of the tour, a traditional dish.

 Also Read: